 It's also a fun one to share with you since it's a sneak peak from my upcoming book: The Forager Chef's Book of Flora.
 In the book I have to keep things more brief, but this dish has so much history I just had to share a little more on it.

-In the book, I wrote this recipe with dandelions or other greens (modern recipes may call for kale—a Philistine suggestion!) but the breadcrumb trails I saw here and there told me wild chicory specifically (Chicorium intybus and probably other similar relatives) were likely the original ancestral plant(s) used in the dish.
+In the book, I wrote this recipe with dandelions or other greens (modern recipes may call for kale— Philistines!) but the breadcrumb trails I saw here and there told me wild chicory specifically Chicorium endiva, C. intybus and probably other similar relatives were likely the original ancestral plant(s) used in the dish.
+Take these notes with a grain of salt though, as I can't be certain.

 I'm lucky to be close to the greatest Middle Eastern Market in the Midwest where I live (Holy Land!) and, last week when I was craving some sunshine in the form of lamb dolmas, hummus, block feta and kashkaval (a delicious semi-soft milk cheese akin to pecorino Toscano) I got a great surprise.